SalomePlatform/shaper/src/SketchPlugin/doc/collinearFeature.rst

 Collinear constraint
 ====================

-Collinear constraint makes to lines collinear.
+Collinear constraint forces lines to be collinear.

-To create Collinear in the active Sketch:
+To create a Collinear constraint in the active Sketch:

 #. select in the Main Menu *Sketch - > Collinear* item  or
 #. click **Collinear** button in Sketch toolbar: